TJAdryan/jekyll_blog/_posts/2024-06-05-xml-all-the-things.md

 # It's XML All the Way Down

-I was forced to use XML to create a series of requests to an API that was only available in SOAP.
+A few years ago I was tasked with using an api to use an API with poor documentation that was only available in SOAP.
 Fortunately, there is a Python library called Zeep ([docs.python-zeep.org/](https://docs.python-zeep.org/)) – without it, I would have been completely lost.
-I grumbled through this task, feeling like I was working on something that if not destined to be obsolete was well on its way.
+I grumbled through this task, feeling like I was working on something that if not already obsolete was well on its way.

 Only recently, I learned that XLSX files are actually zipped XML files.
 So let's take one apart: